lyuzashi/SparkGap/README.md

 * Follows the
 [MQTT Smarthome Architecture](https://github.com/mqtt-smarthome/mqtt-smarthome/blob/master/Architecture.md)
 * Press button to toggle relay (basic and 4 channel) as a local backup switch
+* Press and hold button (basic) to reset WPS and MQTT settings

 ## MQTT Topics